lnurl/luds/spec.md

 	```
 	<callback>?amount=<milliSatoshi>&fromnodes=<nodeId1,nodeId2,...>
 	```
 	where `amount` is user specified sum in MilliSatoshi and `fromnodes` is an optional parameter with value set to comma separated `nodeId`s if payer wishes a service to provide payment routes starting from specified LN `nodeId`s.
 6. `LN Service` takes the GET request and returns JSON response of form:

 	```
 	{
-		pr: String, // bech32-serialized lightning invoice with h tag set to sha256(utf8ByteArray(metadata))
+		pr: String, // bech32-serialized lightning invoice
 		successAction: Object, // required.
 Action to be executed after successfully paying an invoice
 		routes:
 		[